Ianokane1/Vim-Vigor/README.md

 ### Products Page
 - The user can access the product pages by selecting the category on the navigation bar.
 - The page displays a count of the search results within the category.
-- Sort by the filter at the top right of the page, so the user can filter by price, rating, name and category.
+- Sort by the filter at the top right of the page, so the user can filter by price, rating, name, and category.
-- Each product has an image, name of product, price, category and rating.
+- Each product has an image, name of the product, price, category, and rating.
-- The page also contains a back to top button, which the user can click to go to the top of the page.
+- The page also contains a back-to-top button, which the user can click to go to the top of the page.
 - As a superuser, the admin can see the edit and delete buttons, allowing quick access to the product admin.

 ### Products Details Page